arcanecode/DataFabricator/Documentation/New-FabricatedSalesRecord.md

 Like our company, yours is probably embarrassed to admit how little they actually sell.
 To avoid this, you'll want to fabricate some fake sales data.

-Sales data answers the questions of what piece of cheap merchandise was sold (products), which employee actually surprised their manager by selling something (employees), who was foolish or gullible enough to buy our stuff (customers), and how many did this poor person get stuck with (quantity), not to mention how much money did we make which is important to know because we've got another boat payment coming due (total sale).
+Sales data answers many common questions, such as:

+* what piece of cheap merchandise was sold (products),
+* which employee actually surprised their manager by selling something (employees),
+* who was foolish or gullible enough to buy our stuff (customers),
+* and how many did this poor person get stuck with (quantity),
+* not to mention how much money did we make which is important to know because we've got another boat payment coming due (total sale).

 This exciting cmdlet takes the output from other cmdlets and combines them together to fabricate sales data.